abraunegg/onedrive/docs/Podman.md

 The instructions below have been validated on:
 *   Fedora 35

-The instructions below will utilise the 'latest' tag, however this can be substituted for 'stretch' or 'alpine' if desired.
+The instructions below will utilise the 'latest' tag, however this can be substituted for 'debian' or 'alpine' if desired.
 The below instructions for podman have only been tested as the root user while running the containers themselves as non-root users.

+**Note:** If you are using Debian or Ubuntu platforms, it is recommended you use the 'debian' Docker tag rather than 'latest' to ensure maximum compatability with your Debian or Ubuntu ecosystem.

 ## Basic Setup
 ### 0. Install podman using your distribution platform's instructions if not already installed